 This model for system security got a face-lift when Intel introduced the Intel Platform Trust Technology (PTT) architecture, which implements TPM in system firmware.
 To your operating system and applications, PTT looks and acts like TPM.
-The difference is, PTT doesn’t require a dedicated processor or memory.
+The difference is, Computers with Intel PTT don’t require a dedicated processor or memory.
 Instead it relies on secure access to the system’s host processor and memory to perform low-level system authentication and verification.

 The result: PTT is being deployed on low-power PCs, tablets and other devices that in the past could not bear the additional cost, complexity, power consumption or required physical space that comes with hardware-based TPM.

 TPM is currently in version 2.0, and its role has become more vital as cyber threats continue to target the lowest levels of system operation—including the Master Boot Record, system firmware and operating system files—where traditional anti-malware solutions can be vulnerable.

 TPM works by storing protected key information in a tamper-proof chip that includes a unique Endorsement Key baked into the silicon at manufacture—like a digital fingerprint—to authenticate host system hardware.
 A dedicated cryptographic microprocessor processes key data and verifies the integrity of low-level system assets like boot files and system firmware.
 If a change is detected, TPM prevents the compromised files or software from loading, halting attacks before they can start.